holdings420/Preservingbiologicalmass/README.md

 ## Nutrition Disclosure
 - Ozone washing oxidizes vitamins and antioxidants hence there is a loss of nutrients.
+- Standard method of calculating the vitamins and nutrients in the jam is insufficient due to the oxidation.
-- Every batch should be tested for the vitamin content and be supplemented the amount of oxidized vitamins and antioxidants.
+- Every batch should be lab tested for the vitamin content and be supplemented the amount of oxidized vitamins and antioxidants.

 ## List of Fruits